TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/ubidots/tts-setup/_index.md

 Once you have created the integration, navigate to **Devices** tab in Ubidots dashboard and select **Devices**.

-In the list of devices, you will be able to find your device, since it is being automatically added.
-Click on the device and you will see automatically added variables with their latest values.
+You should see your device listed, as it is automatically added when an uplink is received.
+Click the device to see variables and their latest values.